droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 ***The Bargain.*** If the player completes Morgantha’s request and successfully delivers the body parts she needs to craft her protective amulets, she is willing to lend them her hearthstone for a period of three days in exchange for a promise to undertake a particular task.
 The players must deliver a **soul leech**—a Tiny **fiend** resembling a leech with ghost-white, translucent flesh and purple-blue veins, and which Morgantha has imprisoned in a corked glass vial—to the office of Strahd’s chamberlain, Rahadin.
 Upon arriving in Rahadin’s office, the players must uncork the vial and allow the leech to attach itself to the underside of his desk, where it will render itself invisible and virtually undetectable.

-The players can convince Morgantha to reveal her plans for the leech with a DC 10 Charisma (Persuasion) check: When Rahadin returns, the leech will secretly attach itself to his flesh, ensuring that—when Rahadin eventually dies—his evil soul will be ensnared and entrapped in Morgantha’s *soul bag,* where it will be transformed into a **soul larva** that Morgantha can use for nefarious purposes.
+The players can convince Morgantha to reveal her plans for the leech with a DC 15 Diplomacy check: When Rahadin returns, the leech will secretly attach itself to his flesh, ensuring that—when Rahadin eventually dies—his evil soul will be ensnared and entrapped in Morgantha’s *soul bag,* where it will be transformed into a **soul larva** that Morgantha can use for nefarious purposes.

 Morgantha can tell the players that Rahadin’s office is located in the cellar of Castle Ravenloft, not far from the kitchens.
 However, Morgantha won’t share where she obtained her information.
 (Her source is, of course, the **mongrelfolk** Cyrus Belview, the unwitting bearer of the coven’s *hag eye.*)